Pregnancy and baby

 • carrots, sweet potatoes, swede and mangoes

-• dark green vegetables such as spinach, cabbage and broccoli
+• dark green vegetables, such as spinach, cabbage and broccoli

 Vitamin C

-Vitamin C is important for your child’s general health and their immune system.
+Vitamin C is important for your child's general health and immune system.
 It can also help their body absorb iron.

 Good sources of vitamin C include: